 4. The Steam Exchange Brewery, Goolwa

-Located on the historic Goolwa waterfront, The Steam Exchange is one of South Australia’s longest running craft breweries with an old style brew house, which includes an open ferment system.
+Located on the historic Goolwa waterfront, the Steam Exchange Brewery is one of South Australia’s longest running craft breweries with an old style brew house and open ferment system.
 Bottling is also done on site.
 Brewer Gareth Andrews prides himself on making traditional English ales, but also some experimental brews to show younger brewers he can still run rings around them.

 5. Lobethal Bierhaus, Adelaide Hills